 Mycorrhizae Beneficial Fungi

-Consider adding the optional small or large pack of Mycorrhizae beneficial fungi to your order.
-Use the beneficial fungi for healthier, faster growing and more resistant Moringa.
-The beneficial fungi create a symbiotic relationship with plant roots to increase water and nutrient uptake.
-This plant yields can remain high with a decrease in watering and fertilizing.
+Consider adding the optional large pack of Mycorrhizae beneficial fungi to your order of Moringa tree seeds.
+Use the beneficial fungi for healthier, faster growing and more resistant Moringa trees.
+The beneficial fungi create a symbiotic relationship with the Moringa tap root to increase water and nutrient uptake.
+This means plant yields can remain high with a decrease in watering and fertilizing.

-Adding the small pack to your order provides you enough mycorrhizae for planting 10 Moringa seeds and the large pack is enough for planting 100 seeds.
-Use up to 0.5 tsp sprinkled into each planting site so that the fungi will be in contact with the bottom side of the seeds.
+Use up to 0.5 tsp sprinkled into each planting site so that the fungi will be in contact with the bottom side of the Moringa tree seeds.

-Watch the below video to see the difference in trees planted with PKM1 seeds vs. standard Moringa seeds.
+Watch the below video to see the difference in trees planted with PKM-1 seeds vs. traditional seeds.